 Low-cost dental care in the Netherlands

 There is one standard of dentistry in the whole of the Netherlands which operates under the same set of rules and with the same insurers.
-As a result, there is no such thing as low-cost dental care in the country.
+While Dutch dentistry can be considered affordable in relation to the average salary, there is no such thing as low-cost dental care in the country.

 Children’s dental care in the Netherlands